PlayVoice/lora-svc/README.md

 - 4 whisper is built-in, do not install it additionally, it will conflict and report an error

 ## Data preprocessing
+- 0, use this command if you want to automate this: python3 prepare/easyprocess.py

 - 1， set working directory:

     > export PYTHONPATH=$PWD